How Internet Trolling Has Affected WWE and Why It Needs to End

 Those negative people who are completely desperate to have their opinions heard for attention are the ones that personally attack the actual superstars, especially superstars who enjoy using social media to connect with their fans, friends, and family.

 Amazing superstars like Paige, Nia Jax, Carmella, Corey Graves, Mike Kanellis, Alexa Bliss, and Ali are just a few that I've personally seen get attacked online for different reasons.
 I'm not here to dive into those reasons why, but I AM going to comment on how these strong individuals react to the hate they receive.
-We all understand that we're all human and we're all going to feel a certain type of way when another person insults us--it's human nature.
-However, these superstars are the perfect example for others on how to deflect those insults, how to not let them affect your mood, and how to swiftly move on from them.
+Regardless of being in the public eye, these men and women are human beings with feelings, emotions, and different levels of mental health.
+Therefore, it's simply human nature for any of them to be affected by disparaging remarks being tossed their way.
+However, these superstars are the perfect example for others on how to deflect those insults, how to not let them affect their mood, and how to swiftly move on from them.

 For all the things that are said about these men and women on a daily basis nowadays, it takes a strong-willed personality to overcome those negative feelings.
 I commend every single one of them for not only having to put up with such nonsense every day, but for being role models for others by showing the younger generation how to not let those criticisms control their life.
-It's a shame that such senseless comments and tweets have to be written by a person, but they CAN be used as just another stepping stone in making the human being receiving those insults even stronger.
+It's a shame that such senseless comments and tweets have to be written by a person, but they CAN be used as fuel to make the recipient of those insults an even stronger human being.

 I understand that these are just words on a page and I understand that I’m not particularly somebody who is under the public eye, but as a living, breathing human being, it’s my right to attempt to somehow change the perspective of the pessimistic people in the world.
 It’s my right as a human being to have the option of writing a piece like this and to voice my opinion on a subject that NEEDS to be discussed more.
 It's my OBLIGATION as a human being to care for others, help others, and make sure others are enjoying their lives without having to succumb to another person's insults.